cmiles74/VSCode-Sample/README.md

 This project includes VSCode tasks and launch targets to make development easier.

+NOTE: This project hasn't been updated in a while and is pretty out-of-date.

 ## Building the Application

 To build the application, open up a terminal session (in VS Code, choose